-Marlon Sorge is a senior project engineer for the Space Innovation Directorate of The Aerospace Corporation.
+Marlon Sorge is a principal engineer for the Space Innovation Directorate of The Aerospace Corporation.
 Working out of the corporation’s Albuquerque, NM–based office, Sorge supports a wide variety of space debris and space situational awareness–related projects as well as strategic planning, conceptual design, technology development programs, and astrodynamics analysis.

 Sorge received his bachelor’s degree in physics and a master’s degree in aeronautical and astronautical engineering from Purdue University.